Speech Therapy Treatments For Laryngeal Cancer

 If you are diagnosed with laryngeal cancer, some of the treatments you receive may result in changes to the way you speak.

-A speech therapist can help you understand the changes which will occur when you undergo treatment, and work with you to relearn how to speak.
+One of the things about speech pathologists is they can help you understand the changes which will occur when you undergo treatment and work with you to relearn how to speak.

 The three main ways of doing this include esophageal speech, artificial larynx, and tracheoesophageal puncture.